Peter Taylor, Baron Taylor of Gosforth: Early career

 In 1951, Taylor won an exhibition to Pembroke College, Cambridge, to study law.
 He was also a talented pianist, continuing to play for the whole of his life.
 He graduated in 1953 with an upper second class degree and then read for the Bar, being called in 1954.
 He chose to practise on the north-eastern circuit around Newcastle and joined the chambers of Norman Harper.
-He conducted mainly criminal cases, often for the prosecution, and at a very early age 'took silk' to become a Queen's Counsel in 1967; he occasionally appeared for the defence and on one such occasion, the reactionary judge Melford Stevenson deemed him a threat to the administration of justice.
+He conducted mainly criminal cases, often for the prosecution, and at a very early age 'took silk' to become a Queen's Counsel in 1967; he occasionally appeared for the defence.
+On one such occasion, judge Sir Melford Stevenson deemed him a threat to the administration of justice.

 Famous cases

 Taylor attracted attention from 1973 when he appeared for the prosecution in several cases connected to the corrupt architect John Poulson, including that of Poulson himself.
 Over the next three years, the prosecutions succeeded and many of those involved were jailed.
 In 1974, Taylor successfully prosecuted Judith Ward who was convicted of a series of IRA bombings (many years later, the conviction was found to have been a miscarriage of justice, mostly through Ward's delusions of her own guilt).
 He also prosecuted Stefan Kiszko in July 1976, in what would become one of the most notorious miscarriages of justice in British Law in the 20th Century.
 Taylor also took on John Ryman, a fellow Barrister and Labour Member of Parliament for Blyth Valley who was found to have submitted fraudulent election expenses.

 The most high-profile trial in which Taylor appeared took place in 1979 and the defendant was former Liberal Party leader Jeremy Thorpe who was accused of conspiracy to murder.
 Although all involved were acquitted, most observers put this down to the summing-up of the trial judge and the malpractice of the prosecution witnesses; Taylor won praise for his handling of the case.
 His opening address is frequently quoted; Taylor's style of oratory was deliberately concise and straightforward but he had a talent for a punning literary allusion.